bondpapi/bondpapi/README.md

 - 👋 Hi, I’m Michael Bond
 - 👀 I’m interested in data analytics and data science
-- 🌱 I’m currently learning python for data analytics
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on machine learning projects and predictive modules.
 - 📫 How to reach me manomichael24@gmail.com